In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is wounded healer.

 Have you ever been treated by a wounded healer that you’ve been aware of?

 Wounded healer interview series

-Because I’d like to be able to share the stories of wounded healers, I’m going to be starting an interview series featuring people with mental illness or other significant mental health challenges who are in mental health professional roles or some other helping role that supports people’s mental wellbeing (e.g. coaches).
+Because I’d like to be able to share the stories of wounded healers, I’m starting a series of interviews featuring people with mental illness or other significant mental health challenges who are in mental health professional roles or some other helping role that supports people’s mental wellbeing (e.g. coaches).
 For details, visit the wounded healer interview series page.

 - Benziman, G., Kannai, R., & Ahmad, A. (2011).
 The wounded healer as cultural archetype.
 Comparative Literature and Culture, 14(1), article 11.